-Item Description commun be encry support sharing. later car clients c guest ac Disable : Select this option if communication If you se client is not to be encrypted. elect Mandatory or Disable , specify r the CIFS service configuration n.
-Access CIFS Host/ Select wheth er to allow or deny access. control network based access Allow: Spec access is allo ify the hosts or networks for which owed. restriction Deny : Speci access is der fy the hosts or networks for which nied. displayed when CIFS or CIFS and ted for the Protocol .
-Sha CIFS Share Hosts and Host/ Network Displays the names of hosts or networks for which access to the CIFS share is restricted.
-Networks Delete button Delete the hosts or networks for which access to the CIFS share is restricted.
+Item Description Mandatory: Select this option if communication with the client is always to be encrypted.
+The clients that do not support SMB 3.0 cannot access CIFS sharing.
+Only clients that support SMB 3.0 or later can access a CIFS share.
+Note that clients cannot access a CIFS share by using guest accounts.
+Disable: Select this option if communication If you se client is not to be encrypted. elect Mandatory or Disable , specify the CIFS service configuration n.
+Access CIFS Host/ Select wheth er to allow or deny access. control network based access Allow: Spec access is allo ify the hosts or networks for which owed. restriction access is der displayed when CIFS or CIFS and ted for the Protocol .
+CIFS Share Hosts and Networks Host/ Network Displays the names of hosts or networks for which access to the CIFS share is restricted.
+Delete button Delete the hosts or networks for which access to the CIFS share is restricted.
 Edit button Displays the Edit CIFS Share Host or Network dialog box that can be used to edit the hosts or networks for which access to the CIFS share is restricted (Edit CIFS Share Host or Network dialog box on page C-204).
 Add button Displays the Add CIFS Share Host or Network dialog box that can be used to add hosts or networks for which access to the CIFS share is restricted (Add CIFS Share Host or Network dialog box on page C-205).
 Access permissio ns Owner only Select this check box to set read or write permissions only to Owner .
 Access permissions are not set for Group or Other (all users and groups).
 New files If you did not select Owner only , access permissions for creating files are set for Owner , Group , and Other (all users and groups).

-Ite m Description Select this option to permit read-write access.
+Item Description Select this option to permit read-write access.
 RO Select this option to permit read-only access.
 None Select this option to not permit read or write access.
 If RO or None is specified for Owner , even the owner will not be able to write to new files.
 If RO is set for Group, set RO or None for Other.
 To set None for Group, also set None for Other.
 If you set access permissions other than these for Other, Group access permissions set for files might be deleted when the files are updated.
 New directories If you did not select Owner only , set access permissions for creating directories to Owner , Group , and Other (all users and groups).
 RW Select this option to permit read-write access.
 RO Select this option to permit read-only access.
 None Select this option to not permit read or write access.
 If you specify RO or None for Owner , even the owner will not be able to write to new directories.
-If you set RO for Group , set RO or None for Other as well.
-If you set None for Group , set None for Other as well.
-If you set access permissions other than these for Other , Group access permissions set for directories might be deleted when the directories are updated.
+If you set RO for Group, set RO or None for Other as well.
+If you set None for Group, set None for Other as well.
+If you set access permissions other than these for Other, Group access permissions set for directories might be deleted when the directories are updated.
 NFS NFS Share Hosts and Host/ Network Displays the hosts and networks that can access the NFS share.
 Networks This item is displayed when NFS or CIFS and NFS is selected for the Protocol .
-Anonymou Displays the users who access the s Mapping HDI system from the hosts and
+Anonymou s Mapping Displays the users who access the HDI system from the hosts and